jarekhr/jarekhr.github.io/_posts/2025-08-27-strongly_typed_ids.md

 ## Employees in a department, how to get lost quickly

-Let imagine we're writing a simple app where we have `Employees` assigned to some `Departments`.
+Let's imagine we're writing a simple app where we have `Employees` assigned to some `Departments`.
 And let's assume both are stored in a relational database in simple tables.
 Their IDs will be stored as numbers, therefore we will use numeric ID representation in Java.

 ```java